observablehq/framework/docs/javascript/files.md

 [xlsx]: ../lib/xlsx
 [zip]: ../lib/zip

 The contents often dictate the appropriate method — for example, an Apache Arrow file is almost always read with `file.arrow`.
-However, when multiple methods are valid, choose based on your needs.
+When multiple methods are valid, choose based on your needs.
 For example, you can load a CSV file using `file.text` to implement parsing yourself instead of using D3.

 In addition to the above, you can get the resolved relative path to the file using `file.url`.
 This returns a [promise](./promises) to a string: